sparky8512/starlink-grpc-tools/README.md

 The Starlink router also exposes a gRPC service, on ports 9000 (HTTP/2.0) and 9001 (HTTP/1.1).

 The file `get_history_notes.txt` has my original ramblings on how to interpret the history buffer data (with the JSON format naming).
-It may be of interest if you're interested in pulling the `get_history` grpc data directly and don't want to dig through the convoluted logic in the `starlink-grpc` module.
+It may be of interest if you want to pull the `get_history` grpc data directly and don't want to dig through the convoluted logic in the `starlink_grpc` module.

 ## Related Projects